Rosolinski/Cache-Grab-master/README.md

             userImage = "usericon5"

 This code allows the user icon to be replaced by a different icon every 100-200 metres the user is away from the geocache.
-When the user is within 100 metres of the geocache, they will receive a notification that will take them to the FifthViewController.
+When the user is within 100 metres of the geocache, their icon should change to "usericon7" and they will receive a notification that will take them to the FifthViewController.

 ### ThirdViewController - Caches screen